‘Keto is a way I can eat because I love the food!’

 What happened after Patricia started keto

 Almost immediately after going keto, Patricia started losing weight.
-Although she had a few plateaus during her first year, which she mostly attributes to being ‘too lenient on the carbs,’ she’s down 63 pounds (or 29 kilos) from her starting weight.
+Although she had a few plateaus during her first year — which she mostly attributes to being ‘too lenient on the carbs’ — she’s down 63 pounds (29 kilos) from her starting weight.

 “Another bonus is that I found my dream dress in November, which I wanted to be able to fit into for my daughter’s wedding in April this year.
 At the time, it didn’t fit.
 But in February, I was already able to zip it up,” Patricia says.

-Ever since Patricia went on keto, her type 2 diabetes started gradually improving.
-With the help of her nurse, she gradually lowered her diabetes medication, until she could go off it completely on June 8, 2020.
+Since Patricia started on a keto diet, her type 2 diabetes has been improving.
+With the help of her nurse, she gradually lowered her diabetes medication until she could go off it completely on June 8, 2020.

 Remarkably, Patricia’s osteoarthritis has improved significantly since starting a keto diet.
-And she wishes that she would have found out about the positive impact of a keto diet sooner.
+She only wishes that she had found out about the positive impact of a keto diet sooner.

 “If I had lost weight years earlier, I might have spared myself many years of pain!
 But these days, I have pain-free flexibility and stamina with my replacement joints.
 In fact, I was nicknamed ‘Titanium Trish’!”
 Patricia says.

 She adds: “Fortunately, my remaining hip has no arthritis.”